NCAR/FastEddy-model/docs/Tutorial/getting_started.rst

 Software and computing requirements
 ===================================

 Computing resources with at least four general purpose graphics processing units are recommended to carry out the test cases.
-System must be enabled with python and Jupyter notebook packages.
-Add other requirements (compilers, libraries, etc).
+The system must be enabled with Python and Jupyter notebook packages.

 See :ref:`run_fasteddy` for instructions on how to build and run FastEddy on NSF NCAR's High Performance Computing machines.